Scale setting of SU($N$) Yang--Mills theory, topology and large-$N$ volume independence: Conclusions

 In this paper we have presented scale-setting results for large-$N$ Yang--Mills theory obtained via the gradient flow.
 This is the first step within a larger project whose ultimate goal is to achieve the first lattice determination of the large-$N$ Yang--Mills $\Lambda$-parameter using the step scaling method.

 Scale setting at large-$N$ for step scaling applications requires to explore a regime of lattice Yang--Mills theories (large values of $N$, fine lattice spacings), where topological freezing is extremely severe.
-In this study we tackled this problem by adopting the Parallel Tempering on Boundary Conditions (PTBC) to effectively reduce autocorrelation times of topological quantities, and Twisted Boundary Conditions (\TBC) to exploit large-$N$ volume reduction and keep finite-size effects under control.
+In this study we tackled this problem by adopting the PTBC to effectively reduce autocorrelation times of topological quantities, and Twisted Boundary Conditions (\TBC) to exploit large-$N$ volume reduction and keep finite-size effects under control.

-Our setup allow us to achieve control over systematic finite-size effects, both of standard nature and due to the fixed topological background that would be obtained in the presence of topological freezing.
-In particular, we are able to clearly probe the exponentially-suppressed finite volume effects dominating scale setting quantities in the presence of a properly-sampled topology, and the power-like ones dominating topology-projected scale determinations.
-Moreover, we are also able to numerically show the expected $1/N^2$ suppression of finite-volume effects in the short, twisted lattice size $l_s$ expected on general theoretical grounds by virtue of large-$N$ volume independence.
+Our setup allowed us to reliably compute gradient-flow scales in regimes which are completely out of reach for standard algorithms.
+For $N=3$, we nontrivially verified consistency of our ergodic determinations with previous Master Field simulation results.
+In all cases, we were capable of achieving control over systematic finite-size effects, both of standard nature and due to the fixed topological background that would be obtained in the presence of topological freezing.
+In particular, we were able to clearly probe the exponentially-suppressed finite volume effects dominating scale setting quantities in the presence of a properly-sampled topology, and the powerlike ones dominating topology-projected scale determinations.
+Finally, we provided clear numerical evidence of the expected $1/N^2$ suppression of finite-volume effects in the short, twisted lattice size $l_s$ expected on general theoretical grounds by virtue of large-$N$ volume independence.

-We concluded our study providing a series of cross checks of our results.
-For $N=3$, our results for $t_0$ agree with those obtained from Master Field simulations.
-In the large-$N$ limit, ratio of scales are found in agreement with those determined using the Twisted Eguchi--Kawaii (TEK) model with $N$ as large as 841.
-Finally, we verified that lattice parameters calibrated to have the same renormalized strong coupling in the so-called Twisted Gradient Flow scheme indeed corresponded to the same physical value of the lattice size $\hat{l}=aL/\sqrt{8t_0}$ (up to small lattice artifacts).
+We concluded our study providing further cross checks of our results.
+For $N=3$, our ratio of gradient flow scales $t_0/w_0^2$ perfectly agree with the recent ones achieved in~\cite{Holland:2025fsa} by means of a machine-learned classically perfect action.
+In the large-$N$ limit, our ratios of gradient-flow scales $t_0/t_0^\prime$ and $t_0/t_1^\prime$ are found in agreement with those determined using the TEK model with $N$ as large as 841.
+We also verified that lattice parameters calibrated to have the same renormalized strong coupling in the so-called Twisted Gradient Flow scheme indeed corresponded to the same physical value of the lattice size $\hat{l}=aL/\sqrt{8t_0}$ (up to small lattice artifacts).

 In the next future, we will employ the results presented in this study to set the scale in our forthcoming step scaling study of the large-$N$ Yang--Mills $\Lambda$-parameter.
 Indeed, step scaling determines $\Lambda$ in units of an arbitrary energy scale $\muhad$.
 Our scale-setting results will thus allow the conversion of $\muhad$, and thus of $\Lambda$, into units of $\sqrt{8t_0}$.
 This investigation will be presented in a forthcoming publication.